Interview with a Dedicated Odoo Developer

 - Large talent pool.
 There are many developers all over the world and you can hire the most required rare experts no matter where they live.

 - Time saving.
 Remote workers in different time zones prove to be more effective than local teams, if managed correctly of course.
-Moreover, with this model you won’t have to search for experts.
+Moreover, with this model you won’t have to search for ERP expert.
 They will be searched by Recruitment team and you will just approve or disapprove the suitable candidates.

 - Lower turnover rate.
 Remote workers are less likely to change jobs because of the location changes etc.